Sorry. Your search did not match any active Crucial part numbers or configuration IDs.

 Step 5: Name the SSD

-When prompted for the new volume name, call it “macOs X8” or “macOS X6.”
-Select either APFS or X Extended (Journaled), depending on your disk format.
+When prompted for the new volume name, call it by the operating system and Crucial SSD (for example, “macOS X9” or “macOS X10”).
+Select the filing system that corresponds to your disk format, either APFS or X Extended (Journaled).
 Leave the scheme set as GUID partition map.

 Step 6: Close Disk Utility